ViveSoftware/ViveMediaDecoder/UnityPackage/readme.txt

 		* Make sure your Unity editor and FFmpeg dlls are consistent with either 32 bits or 64 bits.
 		* Make sure FFmpeg dlls are placed in correct position.
 		Ex.
 If your project is located in D:\Sample\, the following directories should work:
-		D:\Sample\
 		D:\Sample\Assets\MediaDecoder\Plugins\x86_64\ or D:\Sample\Assets\MediaDecoder\Plugins\x86\
 		C:\Program Files\Unity\Editor\
 		Other system path in environment variables.
 	- Standalone build:
 		* Make sure your build settings and FFmpeg dlls are consistent with either 32 bits or 64 bits.
-		* Remember to copy FFmpeg dlls to the directory where the build can find.
+		* Remember to copy FFmpeg dlls to the directory where the build can find .
 		Ex.
 If your project is built to D:\Build\SampleApp.exe, the following directories should work:
 		D:\Build\
+		D:\Build\SampleApp_Data\Plugins\
 		Assign library loading path in your project.(please refer to Environment.SetEnvironmentVariable) Other system path in environment variables.